Ratio of Model Predictions of future BGCs and aligned site series

 This is the main report of the CCISS tool.
 The Summary mode of this report provides a comparison of the Chief Forester’s Reference Guide for Stocking Standards (CFRG) and the CCISS feasibility assessment.
 The Detailed mode shows the distribution of feasibility ratings for the global climate model ensemble in each time period.

-The concept and definitions of CCISS feasibility ratings are discussed in more detail here
+The concept and definitions of CCISS feasibility ratings are discussed in more detail here.

 Selection/Filter pane

-In left pane select the BGC subzone/variant and then the site series of interest.
+In the left pane select the BGC subzone/variant and then the site series of interest.
 The edatopic space of the selected site series is displayed in the graphic below for reference.
 By default the report will show all species that are predicted to be feasible in at least one model and time period.
 Choose the “Feasible Only” option to limit the list to species that meet the threshold for classification as feasible across the global climate model ensemble in any of the time periods.

 Detailed report